 Maybe you were one of the park’s weekend permit-holders or you joined us on a guided hike or you took the kids to the Tolay Fall Festival and you’re thinking, “I’ve been to Tolay, I know what’s there.”
 But a new extension of the West Ridge Trail into the southern half of the 3,400-acre park begs to differ, as it offers spectacular views that have remained mostly inaccessible until now.

 West Ridge Trail leads to views

 On the West Ridge Trail, you don’t have to be an advanced hiker to reach panoramic views.
-Unlike our beloved Hood and Taylor Mountains, which both require strenuous ascents to reach their vista points, the Petaluma River, the San Pablo Bay and the San Francisco skyline can all be seen along Tolay’s moderate West Ridge Trail.
+Unlike the strenuous hikes required at parks like Hood and Taylor mountains, Tolay's West Ridge features a moderate climb to views of the Petaluma River, San Pablo Bay and the San Francisco skyline.

 The new extension stretches the West Ridge Trail more than 4 miles one way from the park center, making for a round-trip hike of nearly 9 miles.
 So, while the ascent isn’t steep, the journey is long.
 You can turn back at any point, but the true end of the West Ridge Trail is worth the effort.

 The final 2 miles take you into the Tolay Creek Ranch addition to the park, acquired by our partners at Sonoma Land Trust and transferred to Regional Parks last year.
 The land now makes up the southern half of the park, and at the end of the trail, you are treated to an expansive view of the San Pablo Baylands, Cougar Mountain, Sears Point, and East Bay and San Francisco landmarks.
 In spring, the lush, rolling hills are unforgettable.

 Don’t miss the east ridge or valley floor